defuse-protocol/near-intents-amm-solver/README.md

 ### Required parameters

 * `AMM_TOKEN1_ID` and `AMM_TOKEN2_ID` — a pair of NEP-141 token IDs for the AMM, e.g., `usdt.tether-token.near` and `wrap.near`.

+#### (1) TEE Mode

+In TEE Mode, the solver pool contract own the token reserves on the NEAR Intents contract.
+A key pair will be generated within TEE and nobody has access to that, with the public key added to the solver pool contract on NEAR Intents.
+We only need to provide the solver registry contract and pool ID, and the solver in TEE will be automatically registered and start working.

+* `TEE_ENABLED` - set to `true` if the solver needs to be run inside TEE
+* `SOLVER_REGISTRY_CONTRACT` - the solver registry contract on NEAR for the solvers to register themselves, e.g. `solver-registry.near`
+* `SOLVER_POOL_ID` - the pool ID that the solver pool contract, e.g. `0`, `1`, ...

+#### (2) Non-TEE Mode

 * `NEAR_ACCOUNT_ID` — the solver's account ID on Near, e.g., `solver1.near`.
 This account should be the owner of token reserves on the Near Intents contract (see the "Preparation" section below for details).
 * `NEAR_PRIVATE_KEY` — the solver's account private key in a prefixed base-58 form, e.g. `ed25519:pR1vat3K37...`.
 The corresponding public key should be added to the Near Intents contract (see the "Preparation" section below for details).